oWillianLira/myWebsite/wp-content/plugins/happyforms/readme.txt

 Yep!
 HappyForms free isn't going anywhere but for those looking for even more you may be interested in our [HappyForms upgrade plan](https://happyforms.me/upgrade).

 == Changelog ==

+= 1.9.22 =
+* Bugfix: Rich text editors in field configuration widgets were misbehaving after a drag and drop operation.
+* Bugfix: A Block Editor block parameter was triggering errors on WordPress >= 5.5.

 = 1.9.21 =
 * Improvement: better usability of various elements of Edit Form screen.